AI Banking: DeepSeek's Technology Lead

 For data desensitization, he outlines two core strategies: first, implementing specific encoding rules that render sensitive data unrecognizable without specialized algorithms; and second, encrypting financial data such as transaction passwords and national ID numbers, granting decrypt access solely to authorized users through secure key mechanisms.

-Regarding access control measures, Liu explains that banks should utilize multifactor authentication methods—like usernames and passwords, digital certificates, rotating tokens, and biometric verification—to secure access to sensitive financial data
+Regarding access control measures, Liu explains that banks should utilize multifactor authentication methods—like usernames and passwords, digital certificates, rotating tokens, and biometric verification—to secure access to sensitive financial data.
+For instance, CFCA's digital identity system employs various technologies such as ID cards, bank cards, phone numbers, and facial recognition to substantiate user authenticity.
+Furthermore, role-based access should be established according to job responsibilities, adhering to the principle of least privilege to minimize access to only what's necessary for task fulfillment.

 Leave A Comment